-Serbia: Energy Community supports EPC efforts for market liberalization positioning21.
-May 2014. / News Serbia Energy
+Serbia: Energy Community supports EPC efforts for market liberalization positioning, News Serbia Energy

 Energy Community supports EPS significantly in its attempt for better investment stimulation by the prices of electricity.
 EPS has to be prepared to give up from its quasi monopoly position.